openstack/openstack-ansible/doc/source/draft-operations-guide/advanced-config.rst

 This directory is used to extend the environment skeleton, or modify the defaults defined in the ``playbooks/inventory/env.d`` directory.

-See also `Understanding Container Groups`_ in Appendix C.
+See also `Understanding Container Groups <http://docs.openstack.org/project-deploy-guide/openstack-ansible/newton/app-custom-layouts.html>`_ in Appendix C of the Deployment Guide.

-.. _Understanding Container Groups: ../install-guide/app-custom-layouts.html#understanding-container-groups

 conf.d
 ~~~~~~